AiviaCommunity/3D-RCAN/README.md

 The default RCAN architecture is configured to be trained on a machine with 11GB GPU memory.
 If you encounter an OOM error during training, please try reducing model parameters such as `num_residual_blocks` and `num_residual_groups`.
 In the example `config.json`, we reduce `num_residual_groups` to 3 to run on a 6GB GTX 1060 GPU.

 The loss values are saved in the training output folder.
-You can use tensorboard to monitor the loss values.
+You can use TensorBoard to monitor the loss values.
 To use TensorBoard, run the following command and open [http://127.0.0.1:6006] in your browser.

 `tensorboard --host=127.0.0.1 --logdir=/path/to/training/dir`